 APPLICATION OF THIS POLICY

-This policy applies to all members of the University community who are subject to the jurisdiction and authority of the University with respect to matters of behavior and conduct.
+This policy applies to all members of the university community who are subject to the jurisdiction and authority of the University with respect to matters of behavior and conduct.
 This includes, without limitation, students, employees, visitors, ticket holders, volunteers and anyone else present on university property in connection with an athletic event.

-Possession and use of alcoholic beverages is allowed at football games and may be allowed at other events held in the football stadium, within certain limitations.
+Possession and consumption of alcoholic beverages are allowed at football games and may be allowed at other events held in the football stadium, within certain limitations.
 The University expects that those who wish to include alcohol as part of these activities will do so responsibly and lawfully.
 Responsible drinking includes making sound judgments about whether, when, and how much to drink, understanding the health issues related to the consumption of alcohol, and avoiding excessive or “binge” drinking or any other abuse of alcohol.
 In addition, safe and responsible tailgating requires observance of certain rules to promote safety before, during and after the game.

 Alcohol within the Stadium